Adoption FAQ

 • basic vaccination(s) up to date at the time of adoption

-• initial flea treatment
+• initial flea and deworming treatment

 • plus any other care the rescue may need to get them ready for adoption!